 When playing a character like Evelynn, magic and armor penetration is something that is over looked (well, by me at least).
 In order to get the most out for your abilities, penetration is a key ingredient to add into the mix.

 One can easily add magic and armor penetration with a simple switch of runes, or items (some of the "Other" and "Situational" items already have a penetration bonuses as passives).
-In the rune department, simply switch out your Greater Mark of Scaling Attack Damage and Greater Quintessence of Movement Speed and put in their place the Greater Mark of Hybrid Penetration and the Greater Quintessence of Hybrid Penetration.
+In the rune department, simply switch out your Greater Mark of Scaling Attack Damage and Greater Quintessence of Movement Speed and put in their place the Greater Mark of Precision and the Greater Quintessence of Precision.
 These two new runes will give you 8.5 magic penetration and 15 armor penetration all together.
 They are a great choice for alternative runes and will give you a great alternate choice.

 For you summoner spells, you are going to want to take Exhaust and Smite.

 Exhaust is going to be your friend in slowing down running enemy champions.
 Stack this with Dark Frenzy and you should be able to catch most, if not all, enemies.

 Smite is for the time you spend jungling.
 It is going to make getting buffs as well as securing dragon and baron much, much easier.
 There is a reason that all junglers take it.
 It is useful beyond reckoning.

 A couple of other choices are Ingnite, Ghost, and Flash.
 Each have their own place during the game and should be heavily thought about BEFORE taking over Exhaust since you are going to keep Smite no matter what.
 Really.
 Think about it before you change.

 DO NOT TAKE THESE